A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Acknowledgments

 \section{Acknowledgments}

 This publication is posthumously dedicated to the first author, Kilian Schindler (29.10.1989– 16.5.2020), who has led the research in collaboration with the second author.
-We are grateful to Georg Ostermaier from Decision Trees GmbH and Dirk Lauinger for valuable discussions and advice.
-This research was supported by the Swiss National Science Foundation grant BSCGI0\_157733 as well as the EPSRC grant EP/R045518/1.
+We are grateful to Georg Ostermaier from Decision Trees GmbH and Dirk Lauinger for valuable discussions and advice, as well as the associate editor and the referees for their suggestions that significantly improved the manuscript.
+This research was supported by the Ministry of Education, Singapore, under its 2019 Academic Research Fund Tier 3 grant MOE-2019-T3-1-010 and the Swiss National Science Foundation grant BSCGI0\_157733 as well as the EPSRC grant EP/R045518/1.

-\section{Appendix}
+\begin{APPENDIX}{}